panzerdp/dmitripavlutin.com/content/posts/011-declare-function/index.md

 //...
 ```

-The context transparency property can be used whenever you want to keep `this` as is, taken from the enclosing context.
+The context transparency can be used when you want to keep `this` as is, taken from the enclosing context.

 ### 4.2 Short callbacks
 When creating an arrow function, the parenthesis pairs and curly braces are optional for a single parameter and single body statement.
-This helps creating very short callback functions.
+This helps in creating very short callback functions.

-Let's make a function that finds if an array has `0` elements:
+Let's make a function that finds if an array contains `0`:

 ```javascript
 const numbers = [1, 5, 10, 0];